jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-Which equivalence to AoC involves the concept of chains?
+Which equivalence to AC involves the concept of chains?
 Back: Zorn's lemma.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1744126029194-->